 During my early years as a coach, I became obsessed with reducing ‘errors’

-The obsession caused me frustration and confusion, I spent far too much time trying to correct all the mistakes
+The obsession caused me frustration and confusion, I spent far too much time trying to correct mistakes

 It wasn’t a healthy approach to coaching

-I didn’t take into account many other, possibly more acceptable, factors.
-I certainly didn’t allow players to develop in a positive structure.
+I didn’t allow players to develop in a positive structure.
 Many practice sessions focused solely on the correction.

 I obsessed over those Technical errors that didn’t fit my ‘perfect’ model